 The movie did not impress me with its story.
-The nature scenes and the acting of the young Jeremy Cooper was what did impress me.
-Actually from what I saw I was almost convinced that all characters in the movie except the three boys the movie starts with are crazy or something.
-As one other reviewer wrote “In The Reflecting Skin, nobody behaves like a normal person would, and the viewer is left as a patron at a freak show.”
+The nature scenes and the actions of the young Jeremy Cooper were what did impress me.
+Actually, from what I saw, I was almost convinced that all characters in the movie except the three boys the movie starts with are crazy or something.
+As one other reviewer wrote, “In The Reflecting Skin, nobody behaves as a normal person would, and the viewer is left as a patron at a freak show.”

-The sheriff for example – I felt the desire to kick his …..you know what for the way he spoke to people, including Seth ( the leading character).
+For example, the sheriff felt the desire to kick his …..you know what for the way he spoke to people, including Seth ( the leading character).

 It was an entertaining movie nevertheless – especially the first scene with the exploding frog.
-There are some disturbing scenes – like a father who commits a suicide in front of his nine years old son – or an English Lady who is acting as weird as it can dreaming of her dead husband.
+There are some disturbing scenes – like a father who commits suicide in front of his nine-year-old son – or an English lady acting as weird as it can, dreaming of her dead husband.

-As I mentioned the brilliant cinematography was probably the best asset of this movie.
-I watched it at home, but am sure that on a cinema screen the sunset’s scenes or the nature one would look absolutely amazing.
+As I mentioned, the brilliant cinematography was probably the best asset of this movie.
+I watched it at home, but I am sure that the sunset scenes or the natural ones would look absolutely amazing on a cinema screen.

 Reflecting Skin is not the best movie I have seen, but I guess some scenes will be stuck in my mind for a while.
 After all, being characterized as a Coming out of age movie ( while being a twisted horror drama at the same time ) – it does a great job in the genre if you look at it from that perspective as it visually captures the essence of childhood and growing up.